Ipanov7/spacebox/README.md

 A basic application demonstrating [IPFS](https://ipfs.io/) for collaborative data analysis, from the perspective of  a Data Analysis Provider.

+More about the idea behind this repo can be found in this [article](https://levelup.gitconnected.com/a-spacewalk-with-ipfs-and-geeky-farmers-ab6a2ee14906)

 ## Description

 This project exposes a simple API to start a data analysis task over a list of file CIDs stored in IPFS.
 The application